 If you are in Southwest Florida for winter, chances are your boat has been hibernating in its storage.
 Regardless, you can get your boat ready to brace winter and minimize damage from the elements in just a few steps.

-- Add a stabilizer to the fuel systems – Fuel can decompose when left unused for a long time, leading to engine failure.
+Fuel can decompose when left unused for a long time, leading to engine failure.
 However, you don't have to empty the fuel tanks when winterizing the boat.
 Adding a stabilizer will keep your fuel all right and ensure the engine works properly whenever you're ready to resume boating.

-- Add a marine antifreeze to the plumbing systems – Water damage is the biggest threat to your boat during the winter.
+Water damage is the biggest threat to your boat during the winter.
 It can lead to the busting of systems, corrosion, mold formation, etc. Drain water from all the plumbing systems, then run a marine antifreeze through the systems.
 Avoid using automobile antifreeze as this is toxic and damaging to marine life.

-- Cover your boat – Fiberglass holds up well against the elements.
+Fiberglass holds up well against the elements.
 However, the extreme winter weather may be too harsh for the boat.
 Consider investing in a protective boat cover to keep the vessel sealed from the elements.

-- Finally, should you decide to leave the boat in the water, ensure you close the gate valves and seacocks to protect the thru-hulls.
+Should you decide to leave the boat in the water, ensure you close the gate valves and seacocks to protect the thru-hulls.
 Left unprotected, water can get in and eventually sink the boat.

 Note: Manufacturer manuals have different instructions for winterizing their boats.
 Ensure you consult the boat's manufacturer manual to ensure you're doing things right.